-Cameron's broad regulatory experience has involved counseling clients from a variety of industries, including energy, agriculture, life sciences, semiconductors, medical devices, and consumer goods.
+Cameron's broad regulatory experience has involved counseling clients from a variety of industries, including technology, life sciences, semiconductors, energy, agriculture, real estate, medical devices, and consumer goods.

 - University of California, Davis (J.D.
 2021; Order of the Coif; Senior Articles Editor, UC Davis Law Review; Recipient: Patrick J. Hopkins Memorial Writing Award for Best Law Review Note; Witkin Awards for Academic Excellence in Business Associations and Advanced Legal Research); University of San Francisco (B.A. in Political Science summa cum laude 2015)